Advanced Placement (AP)

 Official final transcripts from all colleges previously attended will be evaluated for transfer credit by the Office of the University Registrar.
 The university allows transfer credit for college-level courses completed at an accredited college with a grade of “C” or higher, provided the courses are consistent with the course requirements of the curriculum in which the student enrolls at Virginia Tech.
 Note: All AP and IB credit awarded from other institutions will be awarded by Virginia Tech based on our own policies.
-No more than 60 credits may be transferred in from two-year colleges or community colleges.
+No more than 50% of degree requirements may be transferred in from two-year colleges or community colleges.
 No more that 75% of degree requirements may be transferred in from other four-year colleges or universities.
 A student must receive credit for at least 90 semester hours to be classified as a senior.
 The senior year, with a minimum of 27 of the last 45 semester hours, must be completed at Virginia Tech.

 Transfer Equivalency and Schedule Planning Resources